jasonwee/courses/nd064/metrics_dashboard/README.md

 * cpu usage

 ## Building KPIs for our plan
-*TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
+Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

+* uptime: up
+* traffic: number of http request per second
+* hardware resource: cpu, mem

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.